-For the last decade I have dedicated myself as a Health and Life Coach to helping women get fit – both in body and mind.
+For the last decade I have dedicated myself as a Health and Life Coach to helping people get fit – both in body and mind.

 Cancer is challenging for a control freak and problem solver like myself.
-Hell, cancer is hard for anyone.
-The only shred of control I felt I had was how I treated my body.
+(It’s challenging for anyone…) The only shred of control I felt I had was how I treated and managed my body.
 I had been an athlete as a child, but I had lost my way.
-And my food choices were sub-optimal, mostly based on whatever was lying around after snacks my young children (now college students) had eaten.
+And my food choices were sub-optimal, mostly based on whatever was lying around after snacks my children (now young adults) had eaten.
 I knew if I was going to get well I needed to change my ways.

 The truth is…I got lucky.
 And there is not a day that goes by that I do not thank the universe for allowing me to stick around.

 For me, movement is life.
 I feel closest to God when my heart is pounding and I am doing something to challenge my body.
-That almost got taken away from me 17 years ago so I will never take exercise for granted.
+That almost got taken away from me 18 years ago so I will never take exercise and healthy living for granted.

 Abbe is a graduate of Kenyon College (BA) and Columbia University (MPA).
-She is a Certified Martha Beck Life Coach, a Professional Certified Life and Weight Coach through the Life Coach School, a Certified Body Image and Eating Psychology Coach through the Institute of the Psychology of Eating, a Certified Nutritional Health Coach through the Institute for Integrative Nutrition, an Intuitive Eating Specialist and a former ACE-Certified Personal Trainer.
+She is a National Board Certified Health Coach through the National Board of Health & Wellness Coaches, a Certified Martha Beck Life Coach, a Certified Body Image and Eating Psychology Coach through the Institute of the Psychology of Eating, a Certified Nutritional Health Coach through the Institute for Integrative Nutrition, an Intuitive Eating Specialist and a former ACE-Certified Personal Trainer.

 Click HERE to watch me talk about exercise after cancer.